Tech-Chess/tech-chess.github.io/_posts/2018-11-11-FallTournament.md

 ## Advance

 You must pay online to register in advance.
 The PayPal button below will process credit/debit cards.
 Unpaid advance registrations allowed ONLY in extraordinary circumstances; contact chess (at) mit.edu to request an exception.
-The advance entry deadline is 11:59:59 PM on Friday, May 4th.
+The advance entry deadline is 11:59:59 PM on Saturday, November 10th.

 To register online, you must fill out BOTH the PayPal and the google form information below. **IF YOU ONLY FILL OUT THE PAYPAL, YOU MAY NOT BE PAIRED ROUND 1**.